scooter99boston/bbu-gf/docs/gf_info/membership.md

 |13	|52	|0.25|
 |15	|60	|0.25|

-The BoD MUST maintain a **FIFO Waiting List** of Operational Members that have maintained consistent membership.
-This  list shall be used to offer new BoD seats upon availability due to attrition or growth.
+The Governing Board MUST maintain a **FIFO Waiting List** of Operational Members that have maintained consistent membership.
+This  list shall be used to offer new Governing Board seats upon availability due to attrition or growth.

 ## Membership Types
 Building on our [Glossary](./glossary.md), participants in the Consortium are referred to as *Trust Community Members*.
 These business entities agreed to participate in the *Trust Community* known as the Bedrock Consortium.
 Participation in the Consortium is possible via formal legal contracts or membership agreements.